juanfernandes/juanfernandes-uk/src/notes/monthly-notes-october-2023.md

 ---
-layout: 'post'
+layout: "post"
 eleventyExcludeFromCollections: true
-postImage: v1579162295/trianglify.png
-title: 'Monthly Notes: October 2023'
+title: "Monthly Notes: October 2023"
 description: "October - lots more upheaval on a personal level - but we had Halloween and the kids really enjoyed it.
 Started working on a new design for this website."
 keywords:
   - listening